AgnostiqHQ/covalent-slurm-plugin/README.md

     return x + y
 ```

-or use `SlurmExecutor` instance to customize behavior scoped to specific tasks:
+Alternatively, specifying a `SlurmExecutor` instance allows users customize behavior scoped to specific tasks.
+The `prerun_commands` parameter can be used here to provide a list of shell commands to execute (on the allocated compute node(s)) before submitting the workflow.

 ```python
 executor = ct.executor.SlurmExecutor(